 My favorite gear and product-hack to take pictures and record lettering and calligraphy for social media and the blog.

 1Canon EOS 80D Video Creator Kit: I recently upgraded to this model and I could not recommend it more, it is a big investment, but if you are thinking about getting an AWESOME camera for photos AND video, this is the one! (plus is much cheaper than the high-end cameras) And if you also want to check a class on how to use it, this one in Creative Live is so great!

 2Vanguard Alta Pro 263AT Aluminum Tripod: If you are ready to make the investment I would HIGHLY recommend you this tripod, ever since I purchased it changed my life, that is how easy it is to record with it, I don't know why it took me so long to bite the bullet and just get it, I can finally forget about all the complicated pieces I had before, also it's not just wonderful to use but also super durable and beautiful =]

 3Cellphone holder: If you are just starting to venture into recording your lettering this is a must!
-Makes it so much easier than putting your phone propped with books or other things, you can control the height and angles, the only bad this is that once I upgraded to an iPhone 6S, the phone was too heavy for this holder, and now that I've upgraded again, I have a completely different set up, so word of advice, it does not work for full-size phones, the reviews say that it does, but you can't really put it as high as you would a smaller, lighter phone.
+Makes it so much easier than putting your phone propped with books or other things, you can control the height and angles, the only bad this is that once I upgraded to a bigger iPhone, the phone was too heavy for this holder.
+So I had to come up with a completely different set up, so word of advice, it does not work for full-size phones, the reviews say that it does, but you can't really put it as high as you would a smaller, lighter phone.

 4Neewer 18 inches Dimmable Ring Light: This one was my very first external light and I love it so much, the only issue I have now (after 3 years of use) is that I need to “warm it up” for it to get to full brightness, so I have to plug it and wait for about 15 minutes, so I can't use it anymore for super fast stuff.